NathanJAdams/MeshIO/README.md

         e.printStackTrace();
     }

-<h3>Extensions</h3>
+<h3>File extensions</h3>
-For ease of use, the MeshIO.fromExtension() method is provided which returns a MeshFormat depending on a given file extension - although null may be returned if a format cannot be found.
-The extension a format uses can be retrieved using it's getExtension() method.
+For ease of use, the MeshIO.fromFileExtension() method is provided which returns a MeshFormat depending on a given file extension - although null may be returned if a format cannot be found.
+The extension a format uses can be retrieved using it's getFileExtension() method.